-- EUR 126.94 per month for office costs (the costs of heating, electricity, small office equipment, etc.); - max.
+- EUR 129.48 per month (amount applicable as of 1 April 2020; previously EUR 126.94 per month) for office costs (the costs of heating, electricity, small office equipment, etc.); - max.
 EUR 20 per month for the professional use of the own PC; - max.
 EUR 20 per month for the professional use of the own Internet connection.

-Of course, the award of the lump-sum interventions of 20 EUR are only justified if the employer does not already bear the costs in some other way (for instance. by making (portable) PCs available to the employees concerned).
+Of course, the award of the lump-sum interventions of EUR 20 are only justified if the employer does not already bear the costs in some other way (for instance. by making (portable) PCs available to the employees concerned).